 computational social science/sociology/psychological/behavioral science.

 For example, I have been previously quite interested in biology, in particular neuroscience and physiology, I would be quite happy to do research on these areas.
-I'm also drawn to more exotic applications such as animal communication, multi-robot extraterrestrial exploration, kinetic art, artificial life, and I follow other researchers who are working on these topics.
+I'm also drawn to more exotic applications such as animal communication, extraterrestrial exploration, kinetic art, artificial life, and I follow other researchers who are working on these topics.

 Society is paradoxically one of the simplest as well as the most complex system in existence.
 It is simple because society operate on simple principles (e.g., energy conservation and evolution mechanism) that produce routinely predictable macro-outcomes.
 It is also complex because these rules and outcomes are obfuscated through many layers of mediums such as our own perceptions, social scripts, and the media.
 It is difficult not to view society as having a well-defined mathematical structure.
 Social theories are descriptions of feedback systems.

-I view my past works in control and games as a kind of foray into my long-term vision, which is to algorthmatize research from the ''soft sciences'' and develop technology or analytical models or predictions that can aid people working in the area of public health, therapy, social work and social policy.
+I view my past works in control and games as a potential foray into my long-term vision, which is to algorthmatize research from the ''soft sciences'' and develop technology or analytical models or predictions that can aid people working in the area of public health, therapy, social work and social policy.